dubiacc/docs/en/hesse/hierarchy-of-truths.md

 Transcript of a talk by Fr.
 Hesse: The True Notion of the Hierarchy of Truths

-# Fr.
-Hesse: The True Notion of the Hierarchy of Truths
+# The True Notion of the Hierarchy of Truths

 Fr.
 Hesse contrasts the modern ecumenical inversion of hierarchy of truth—prioritizing beliefs shared by most denominations—with authentic